 Today, this process is basically the same one used to make a new type of cannabis product.
 This THC-rich product is also called rosin.
 It's made by extracting the cannabinoids, (like THC and CBD) and terpenes (or flavor compounds) using heat and pressure.

 Basically, rosin is made by squeezing cannabis or cannabis-derived products, like hash or kief.
 Some consumers make their own rosin at home by using a hair straightening tool (also known as a flat iron), a beauty product you can buy for about 30 dollars.
 According to these DIY rosin makers, you simply put your cannabis product in some parchment paper, heat up the press, and squeeze.
 A tiny amount of golden syrup drips out.
+You can also use a rosin extraction machine to press out the rosin.

 In the DIY rosin community, people disagree about whether you can use cannabis flower.
 Some connoisseurs insist you must start with hash or kief, instead of flower.
 Either way, they insist on the golden rule of all concentrate makers: quality in, quality out.
 The quality of the starting material is critical to the quality of the finished concentrate product.